 We offer three levels of care at Ashwood Recovery.
 Many of our clients start with our partial hospitalization program and then transition into our intensive outpatient program.
 After that, they are ready for a more traditional outpatient rehab setting, which we also offer.

-We have two locations to make getting treatment as convenient as possible.
-We are located in Boise and in Nampa.
+We have a location to make getting treatment as convenient as possible.
+We are located in Boise.

 Health insurance companies are required by law to provide addiction treatment benefits for their customers.
 Here at Ashwood Recovery, we have made it a priority to partner with as many insurance companies as possible.
 This allows us to keep any out-of-pocket costs low for our clients.